laurer6/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 * You are able to explain what you do in the Dockerfile.

-On va télécharger ou récuperer le docker souhaité avec le FROM, ici un serveur apache qui peut lire du php `FROM php:7.2-apache`
+On va télécharger ou récuperer le docker souhaité avec le FROM, ici un serveur apache qui peut lire du php:
+`FROM php:7.2-apache`

 Puis on copie à l'interieur de notre propre docker, le contenu souhaité avec COPY :